DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 #### Update `Polymer()`

-Locate the `<script>` tag (near the bottom of the file).
+Locate the `<script>` tag near the bottom of the file.
 The `Polymer()` function is the [imperative](https://medium.freecodecamp.com/imperative-vs-declarative-programming-283e96bf8aea) portion of the element definition.
 Change the `is` property to the new element name.

 For example: